antmicro/kenning/docs/source/kenning-api.md

 ### Runtime protocol specification

 The communication protocol is message-based.
-There are:
+Possible messages are:

 * `OK` messages - indicate success, and may come with additional information,
 * `ERROR` messages - indicate failure,
 * `DATA` messages - provide input data for inference,
 * `MODEL` messages - provide model to load for inference,
 * `PROCESS` messages - request processing inputs delivered in `DATA` message,
-* `OUTPUT` messages - request results of processing,
+* `OUTPUT` messages - request processing results,
 * `STATS` messages - request statistics from the target device.

-The message types and enclosed data are encoded in format implemented in the `kenning.core.runtimeprotocol.RuntimeProtocol`-based class.
+The message types and enclosed data are encoded in a format implemented in the `kenning.core.runtimeprotocol.RuntimeProtocol`-based class.

-The communication during inference benchmark session is as follows:
+Communication during an inference benchmark session goes as follows:

 * The client (host) connects to the server (target),
-* The client sends the `MODEL` request along with the compiled model,
+* The client sends a `MODEL` request along with the compiled model,
-* The server loads the model from request, prepares everything for running the model and sends the `OK` response,
+* The server loads the model from request, prepares everything to run the model and sends an `OK` response,
-* After receiving the `OK` response from the server, the client starts reading input samples from the dataset, preprocesses the inputs, and sends `DATA` request with the preprocessed input,
+* After receiving the `OK` response from the server, the client starts reading input samples from the dataset, preprocesses the inputs, and sends a `DATA` request with the preprocessed input,
-* Upon receiving the `DATA` request, the server stores the input for inference, and sends the `OK` message,
+* Upon receiving the `DATA` request, the server stores the input for inference, and sends an `OK` message,
-* Upon receiving confirmation, the client sends the `PROCESS` request,
+* Upon receiving confirmation, the client sends a `PROCESS` request,
-* Just after receiving the `PROCESS` request, the server should send the `OK` message to confirm that it starts the inference, and just after finishing the inference the server should send another `OK` message to confirm that the inference is finished,
+* Just after receiving the `PROCESS` request, the server should send an `OK` message to confirm start of inference, and just after the inference is finished, the server should send another `OK` message to confirm that the inference has finished,
 * After receiving the first `OK` message, the client starts measuring inference time until the second `OK` response is received,
-* The client sends the `OUTPUT` request in order to receive the outputs from the server,
+* The client sends an `OUTPUT` request in order to receive the outputs from the server,
-* Server sends the `OK` message along with the output data,
+* The server sends an `OK` message along with the output data,
 * The client parses the output and evaluates model performance,
-* The client sends `STATS` request to obtain additional statistics (inference time, CPU/GPU/Memory utilization) from the server,
+* The client sends a `STATS` request to obtain additional statistics (inference time, CPU/GPU/Memory utilization) from the server,
-* If server provides any statistics, it sends the `OK` message with the data,
+* If the server provides any statistics, it sends an `OK` message with the data,
 * The same process applies to the rest of input samples.

-The way of determining the message type and sending data between the server and the client depends on the implementation of the `kenning.core.runtimeprotocol.RuntimeProtocol` class.
+The way the message type is determined and the data between the server and the client is sent depends on the implementation of the `kenning.core.runtimeprotocol.RuntimeProtocol` class.
-The implementation of running inference on the given target is implemented in the `kenning.core.runtime.Runtime` class.
+The implementation of running inference on the given target is contained within the `kenning.core.runtime.Runtime` class.

 ### RuntimeProtocol API

-`kenning.core.runtimeprotocol.RuntimeProtocol`-based classes implement the [](runtime-protocol-spec) in a given mean of transport, i.e. TCP connection, or UART.
+`kenning.core.runtimeprotocol.RuntimeProtocol`-based classes implement the [](runtime-protocol-spec) in a given means of transport, i.e. TCP connection, or UART.
-It requires implementing methods for:
+It requires method implementation for:

-* initializing server (target hardware) and client (compiling host),
+* server (target hardware) and client (compiling host) initialization,
 * sending and receiving data,
 * connecting and disconnecting,
-* uploading (host) and downloading (target hardware) the model,
+* model upload (host) and download (target hardware),
-* parsing and creating messages.
+* message parsing and creation.

 ```{eval-rst}
 .. autoclass:: kenning.core.runtimeprotocol.RuntimeProtocol